-The HCET has filed four detailed monthly reports about its activities during the Covid-19 lockdown to donors and other key stakeholders.
+The HCET has filed detailed reports about its activities during the Covid-19 lockdown to donors and other stakeholders.
 The latest report appears below.

 Our biggest challenge thus far in this period has been to manage uncertainty and risk.
 Teachers and learners have prepared themselves to return to school only to have this reversed at the last minute.
 This uncertainty has added to the stress levels of children, teaching staff and parents.
 The inability to plan anything has only added to the already high levels of anxiety.